-Melbourne's property investment has had an exceptional couple of years for price growth, and with the ever increasing population growth rate of the Victorian capital, 2015 appears to be a good time to invest in the Melbourne property market.
+Melbourne property investment levels have had an exceptional couple of years for price growth, and with the ever increasing population growth rate of the Victorian capital 2015 appears to be a good time to invest in the Melbourne property market.
 However, property investors need to be selective as some areas of Melbourne have been increasing in value with good returns and other locations with issues of oversupply have not done so over the past 12 months.

-However, the rental market in Melbourne is weak compared to other capital cities such as Brisbane and Sydney, with generally low returns and limited growth.
 The Melbourne property market for the first quarter 2015 on average has the lowest investment property rental yields of any capital city - just 3.3 per cent for houses and 4.2 per cent for units according to RP Data.
 Rental growth is also subdued, with house rents in the last quarter falling by 1.3 per cent and units up by just 1.4 per cent.
 Across metropolitan Melbourne, the vacancy rate is a healthy 2.7 per cent, according to SQM research.
 However, in Docklands and the CBD, availability is around 5.6 per cent.
 By contrast, the vacancy rate in popular middle-ring suburbs is as low as 1.9 per cent on average.

 Overall, Victoria continues to deliver strong returns for property investors, despite concerns about the future stability of the Melbourne property market due to oversupply in some areas.
 A key factor is Melbourne's continuing strong population growth.
 The latest population figures for Australia show that Melbourne had the largest population growth of all capital cities, increasing by 95,700 people.
 That growth has seen Melbourne's population grow to 4.4 million.
 Melbourne is also gradually closing in on Sydney (4.8 million) as the nation's biggest city.